abtinshahidi/abtinshahidi.github.io/notebooks/week2.md

 > -- <cite>*Richard P. Feynman*, Surely You're Joking, Mr. Feynman!</cite>

-### **Statistic** is a very broad subject of study, covering from data collection (designing surveys), organizing and preparing data, and making intrepetation and analysis on the data and at the end presenting and visualizing the crux of the analysis in the meaningful way.
+### **Statistic** is a very broad subject of study, covering from data collection (designing surveys), organizing and preparing data, and making interpretation and analysis on the data and at the end presenting and visualizing the crux of the analysis in the meaningful way.

-  In this course we are going to discuss how can we clean up a given dataset, then analyze and visualize important information in it.
+  In this course we are going to discuss how can we clean up a given data-set, then analyze and visualize important information in it.

 <hr>

-### First let's start with a quick excersise:
+### First let's start with a quick exercise:

 ```python